Read the Passage: Revelation 19

 Marriage of the Bride (19:1–10)

 Rev. 19:1–10 details rejoicing in heaven over God’s final judgment of sin in the world, specifically the enactment of God’s justice.
 This judgment was mentioned in Rev. 18:20–24 and is detailed in Rev. 19.
 As this chapter begins a great multitude in heaven cry out, “Alleluia!
 Salvation and glory and honor and power belong to the Lord our God (Rev. 19:1).
-Note that this passage is the only place in the New Testament where the term “Alleluia” is used, as the word appears four times in Rev. 19:1–6).
-Note that the Hebrew equivalent of alleluia, which means “praise the Lord,” occurs frequently in the Old Testament, especially in the book of Psalms.
+Observe that this passage is the only place in the New Testament where the term “Alleluia” is used, as the word appears four times in Rev. 19:1–6.
+Note, however, that the Hebrew equivalent of alleluia, which means “praise the Lord,” occurs frequently in the Old Testament, especially in the book of Psalms.
 The twenty-four elders mentioned in Rev. 19:4 symbolize the twelve patriarchs and apostles.
 These elders represent the church while the four living creatures in the same verse signify the angels (cf. Rev. 4:2–6; 5:14).

-At the end-times celebration that John witnesses, he hears his angelic host proclaim the beginning of the marriage supper of the lamb, which is the formal unification of Jesus and the church, for all eternity.
+At the end-times celebration that John witnesses, he hears his angelic host proclaim the beginning of the marriage supper of the lamb, which is the formal union of Jesus and the church, for all eternity.
 The angel proclaims, “Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready” (Rev. 19:7).
 Next, John sees the church arrayed in fine linen, which we are told represent her righteous acts, being justified by faith alone in her husband, who is Jesus.
 Note that it is Christ’s imputed righteousness that makes possible the impartation of righteousness in believers, which is then manifest in good works (cf. Jas.
 2:14–17).
-Note that this vision is so overwhelming and glorious, that John mistakenly attempts to worship his angelic host (cf. Rev. 19:10), and error that he will make again at Rev. 22:8–9.
+Indeed, it is surprising that this vision is so overwhelming and glorious, that John mistakenly attempts to worship his angelic host (cf. Rev. 19:10), an error that he will make again at Rev. 22:8–9.

 Arrival of the King (19:11–16)

 At Rev. 19:11–16 John sees Jesus Christ on a white horse, as he had done earlier at Rev. 6:1–2.
 In this passage it is noted that Christ is accompanied by the armies of heaven—believers and angels (cf. Matt.
-25:31), has eyes of fire, is wearing a robe dipped in the blood, and possesses a sharp sword.
+25:31), has eyes of fire, is wearing a robe dipped in blood, and possesses a sharp sword.
 Here Jesus comes not to preach the gospel, but to judge the world.
 Observe, during His earthly ministry Christ taught that He “did not come to bring peace but a sword” (Matt.
 10:34).
-Although this sixth cycle of the description of history is brief, this passage is clearly referring to the final battle of Armageddon, the battle between God and Magog.
-Note, however, that there is no actual battle described in here, just victory.
+Although this sixth cycle of the description of history is brief, this passage is clearly referring to the final battle of Armageddon, the battle between Gog and Magog.
+Note, however, that there is no actual battle described here, just victory.
 Paul wrote of this event, “The Lord will consume the lawless one with the breath of His mouth and destroy with the brightness of his coming” (2 Thess.
 2:8).